 Brown connects her desire to support others with her desire to avoid asking for help for herself.
 If you attack yourself because you need assistance, you unconsciously attack those who come to you for assistance.
 If you simply offer aid as a gift, you are more likely to regard yourself with kindness when you must ask for help.
-If you build your self-worth around being that person who always helps others, be careful that you don’t undermine your sense of self-worth when your time comes to ask for their help.
+If you build your self-worth around being that person who always helps others, is careful that you don’t undermine your sense of self-worth when your time comes to ask for their help.
 Yes, providing help to other people takes courage and empathy, but it takes as much courage and maybe even more empathy to accept help for yourself.

 Gifts of Imperfection

 Brown closes the book with “10 guideposts for wholehearted living.”
 Each one is a worthy, memorable mantra, idea or inspiration.

 In her 10 rules, Brown urges readers to cultivate each of these traits:

 - “authenticity” by “letting go of what others think”;

 - a “resilient spirit” by relinquishing feeling numbed and helpless;

 - “gratitude and joy” by giving up “scarcity and fear of the dark”;